Home Finance available on orders over £600

 Learn about our journey from the shores of Lake Como to Macclesfield.

-As the business expands, the partners decide to move premises and buy an old silk mill in the centre of Macclesfield with a prime location on what is now called the Silk Road.
-The building is more practical, with more space, but lacks the style and panache customers have come to expect.
+As the business expands, the partners decide to move premises and buy an old silk mill in the centre of Macclesfield on what is now called the Silk Road.
+The building is more practical, with more space and gives the family the chance to expand in a prime location.
+Waters Green 1900

 Determined to inspire and innovate, the partners commission a local builder, George Roylance, to renovate the mill and construct a new four-storey building to complement the existing structure.
 Inspired by Joseph Paxton’s famous Crystal Palace built for the 1851 Great Exhibition in London, Roylance designs an iconic façade featuring large Italianate plate glass windows.